Expergefactor/Update-Ubuntu-System/README.md

   Automatic elevation to sudo if not run as sudo in first instance.

   Progress of tasks is printed to Terminal with information such as volume of data processed, time elapsed & confirmation that the task completed (or not).

+  Version 9 introduces an option to update the Snap Store application which is useful in instances when the Snap Store cannot be updated whilst it is open/running.

 ### REQUIREMENTS